 WebCT Course Delivery System

 Lee College selected WebCT in 1999 as one of the best systems to support a full range of teaching and learning styles, while making the most intelligent and efficient use of the college’s intellectual and technical resources.
 WebCT provides students the flexibility to learn when and where they want.
 The number of online course offerings in the Distance Education Program has increased dramatically, due to the ease with which instructors can customize WebCT to fit their own needs.
 There are thirty-five WebCT courses in use this semester consisting of both online and hybrid courses.
 Some of the hybrid courses consist of more than one section.
-There are 40 class sections using WebCT.
+Some 40 class sections use WebCT.

 More information: firstname.lastname@example.org